{{ summaryTitle }}

 Required run rate

-Runs per over needed from the remaining legal balls to reach the target.
+Runs per over needed from the remaining legal balls in a chase.

 Target score

-The winning score the chasing side must reach.
+The score the chasing side must reach to win.

 References: